-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the investment) value of your
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.50%

 Distribution and Service (12b-1) Fees 0.00%

 Other Expenses 0.00%

 Interest Expense 0.00%

-Acquired Fund Fees and Expenses (1) 0.03%
+Acquired Fund Fees and Expenses (1) 0.20%

-Total Annual Fund Operating Expenses 0.53%
+Total Annual Fund Operating Expenses 0.70%

 Fee Waiver and Reimbursement (2) (0.25)%

-Total Annual Fund Operating Expenses After Fee Waiver 0.28%
+Total Annual Fund Operating Expenses After Fee Waiver 0.45%

-(1) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
-The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund.

-(2) The Fund's adviser has contractually agreed, until at least August 31, 2021, to waive its management fees and/or pay or absorb the Fund's expenses, in order to limit the amount of "Specified Expenses" borne by the Fund to 0.25% of the Fund's average daily net assets.
+- (1) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
+The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund. - (2) The Fund's adviser has contractually agreed, until at least November 30, 2021, to waive its management fees and/or pay or absorb the Fund's expenses, in order to limit the amount of "Specified Expenses" borne by the Fund to 0.25% of the Fund's average daily net assets.
 "Specified Expenses" means all ordinary operating expenses of the Fund, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of the Fund's shareholders.
 The fee waiver is subject to recoupment if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
+Any waived fees may only be recouped within three years from the date when the amount was waived or reimbursed.
 This agreement may be terminated only by the Trust's Board of Trustees on 60 days' written notice to the Fund's adviser.